Skip to content

 Linda Doehle, AT Specialist

 Linda Doehle started her career as a software engineer after completing her degrees in Computer Science and Mathematics at Whitworth College.
 She brought her technical skills to the field of assistive technology while working as an Assistive Technology Specialist for the Yakima School District.
 Linda holds an AT Specialist Certificate and enjoys being able to use her technology skills in helping students optimize their abilities using assistive technology.
-Linda has been with the Special Education Technology Center for ten years and has presented webinars and classes at national and statewide conferences.
+Linda has been with the Special Education Technology Center for eleven years and has presented webinars and classes at national and statewide conferences.

 Rose Racicot, MS, OTR/L

-Rose is an OT and Assistive Technology Specialist in Bellevue School District and at the Special Education Technology Center at CWU with 34 years of experience.
-Her passion is to help school districts and educators implement Universal Design for Learning (UDL) principles to create inclusive classrooms for all students to succeed.
-Rose facilitates learning experiences on UDL, literacy support software, educational iPad apps, and accessibility features across platforms at the local, state, and national level both in-person and through remote learning.
+Rose Racicot is an Occupational Therapist and Assistive Technology Specialist with over 37 years of experience supporting students and teachers in public schools.
+Her passion is to help school districts and educators implement Universal Design for Learning (UDL) principles and accessible educational materials to create inclusive classrooms for all students to succeed.
+Rose has led hands-on professional learning sessions for educators on both Apple and PC platforms.

 Contact